Miti-GOAT for Wildfire Preparedness

-That’s why five Castle Pines HOAs have committed to adapt their open spaces for community safety and wildland stewardship.
-They are hiring hundreds of goats to eat through oak groves to reduce the volatile fuels that threaten homes and natural areas.
+This year, two Castle Pines neighborhoods - PineRidge and Buffalo Ridge - have committed to adapt their open spaces for community safety and wildland stewardship.
+They are hiring 300 goats to eat through oak groves to reduce the volatile fuels that threaten homes and the natural areas that surround them.

 So, Why Goats?

-- They love leaves: After goats eat all the leaves, plants spend their energy growing new leaves instead of strengthening their roots.
+They love leaves: After goats eat all the leaves, plants spend their energy growing new leaves instead of strengthening their roots.
 Without leaves, plants are unable to photosynthesize.
-After several goat-munches, the plants weaken and die.
+After several goat-munches, the plants weaken and diminish.

 The Estates at Buffalo Ridge